To ask Her Majesty’s Government what assessment they have made of the progress of partnership work between maintained and independent schools.

 I also think of the argument articulated in the language of enlightened self-interest.
 If the distance between state schools and independent schools remains as large then there is going to be resentment and constant hatred for independent schools, and that is not the climate in which independent schools will be able to function.
 There is also crude self-interest, because independent schools are increasingly becoming homes for the children of foreigners.
 I was told recently that the number of overseas nationals, especially Chinese and others, whose children are admitted to our schools, either here or in their campuses abroad, is much larger than it used to be—about 33% larger over the past five years.
 If this is the situation they are going to be reduced to then it is rather important that they should think in terms of collaborating with state schools in our country.

 The question therefore is to articulate why it is important that the two sets of schools should be able to co-operate.
 I think they can co-operate at various levels, as the noble Lord, Lord Lexden, pointed out, and I want to add one or two other ideas.
-They can lend their staff, especially in minority subjects; they could provide access to facilities—for example, in science labs, sports facilities, or music; extend a larger number of scholarships than they have done so far; provide teaching, coaching and career advice; and share best practices.
+They can lend their staff, especially in minority subjects; provide access to facilities—for example, in science labs, sports facilities, or music; extend a larger number of scholarships than they have done so far; provide teaching, coaching and career advice; and share best practices.
 These are some of the ways that independent schools can help state ones; there are many others.

 Let us remember one important thing.
 The two sets of schools are never going to be complete partners.
 Rivalry is built into their structure.
 Independent schools are in the business of recruiting fee-paying pupils, and fee-paying schools are decidedly what state schools are not.
 Given that there is this rivalry and that independent schools are going to be looking for children who are prepared to pay, why should they raise the standards of state schools?
 If the standards are raised to a high level, why would anybody want to go to independent schools?
 On the continent of Europe, in France and Germany, very few students go to independent schools, because state schools are considered sufficient.
 I am not saying that it is in the interest of independent schools to impoverish or keep state schools parasitic on them, but I emphasise that there is a relationship of patron and client.
 It is not a relationship of equals, but has an element of rivalry.
 Consistent with that, we should certainly think of collaboration between the two, but not raise our expectations too high.